accesscode-2-1/unit-0/lessons/week-3/2015-03-28_arraylists-part-3.md

     - void add(int index, Element e)
       Adds the specified element at the specified position in the list.

-Your the manager of a dog kennel and currently you've got six dogs that you look after:
+Your the manager of an up and coming dog kennel called "Happy Doggies"  and currently you've got six dogs that you look after:
 * fido
 * sport
 * missy